g2f1/CID_CRYPTOR/README.md

 Unlike a conventional stored key, the **master key is never permanently stored**.
 Instead, it is **reconstructed on demand** from three independent components:

-1. The microcontroller's unique hardware identifier (**UUID**), stored in the STM32H753's system memory.
+1. The microcontroller's unique hardware identifier (**UUID**), stored in the STM32H753's registers.
 2. A device secret stored in a protected region of the internal Flash memory.
 3. A user-provided password entered during the key recovery process.